Cybernetic1/GIRL/README.md

 The current algorithm _fails_ to converge for Tic-Tac-Toe because the rules the current algorithm performs only 1 inference step per game move.
 I predict that Tic-Tac-Toe can be solved once we have multi-step inference.

-How to run Rete tests
+6. How to run the Rete tests
 ---------------------

 Install PyTest via: